srikar-19/My-Portfolio/README.md

 # My-Portfolio

-To run it, Enter "npm run start"
+To run it, Enter "npm start"